Mitsero murders: Perpetrator

 Nikos Metaxas (Νίκος Μεταξάς; born in 1984) is a Greek Cypriot former army officer who confessed to the Mitsero murders.
 He has been sentenced by the Supreme Court of Cyprus to seven life sentences.

 Aftermath

-Cypriot authorities faced accusations of not fully investigating the reports when the women were first reported missing, which later resulted in the sacking of the country's police chief, Zacharias Chrysostomou, as well as the resignation of justice minister, Ionas Nicolaou.
+Cypriot authorities faced accusations of not fully investigating the reports when the women were first reported missing, which later resulted in the firing of the country's police chief, Zacharias Chrysostomou, as well as the resignation of justice minister, Ionas Nicolaou.

 Cypriot businessman Sir Stelios Haji-Ioannou, founder of British airline easyJet, announced that he would donate €10,000 to each of the closest relatives of each victim.
 As of July 2019, he has been unable to contact the relatives of two of the victims, and has said that he will donate the additional sums of €10,000 each to Metaxas' eight-year-old son and six-year-old daughter for their education in the meantime.